thomanil/tweetskim/README.md

 A stripped down, command line-centered way to read tweets efficiently.

-Combine with unix tools and pipelines - read tweets however you want.
+Combine with unix tools and pipelines to read tweets however *you* want.

 USAGE: